Reolink is a Cheap Battery-Powered Security CameraBy - 09/08/2017

 What is Reolink Argus?

 Reolink hopes there is room for one more battery-powered security camera.
 And if they want to carve out their own niche within a niche, they’re going to need to show the world something different.
 Currently, what they have is an inexpensive home security camera that works indoors and outdoors.
-It runs on a rechargeable battery, has FHD video, night vision, two-way audio, local storage, and motion detection.
+It offers FHD video, night vision, two-way audio, local storage, and motion detection.
 Does it offer anything new or earth shattering?
 Not really, but it is slightly different from the competition.

 What Differentiates Argus From Other Wire-Free Cameras